lmiller1990/vue-testing-handbook/src/simulating-user-input.md

 One of the most common things your Vue components will be doing in listening for inputs from the user. `vue-test-utils` and Jest make it easy to test inputs.
 Let's take a look at how to use `trigger` and Jest mocks to verify our components are working correctly.

+The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/FormSubmitter.spec.js).

 ## Creating the component

 We will create a simple form component, `<FormSubmitter>`, that contains a `<input>` and a `<button>`.
 When the button is clicked, something should happen.
 The first example will simply reveal a success message, then we will move on to a more interesting example that submits the form to an external endpoint.